hey-mike/Notes/Machine-Learning/intro.md

 - Function approximation: It is employed when we know too little abut a dataset to produce proper features ourselves (and therefore must learn them strictly from the data itself).
 - Numerical optimization  powers the first three and is the engine that makes machine learning run in practice.

+## Cost function
+One of the key ingredients of supervised machine learning algorithms is to define an objective function that is to be optimized during the learning process.
+This objective function is often a cost function that we want to minimize.

 ## Basic process

 - Define task